raquo/scala-dom-types/README.md

 #### Reasonably Precise Types

 The types we provide will never be perfect.
-For example, MDN has this to say about the `list` attribute (`listId` in our API):
+For example, MDN has this to say about the `list` attribute:

 > The value must be the id of a <datalist> element in the same document. [...]
 This attribute is ignored when the type attribute's value is hidden, checkbox, radio, file, or a button type.

-A far as I know, encoding such constraints as Scala types would be very hard, if possible at all.
+A far as I know, encoding such constraints as Scala types would be very hard, if it's even possible at all.

 This is not to say that we are content with the level of type safety we currently have in _Scala DOM Types_.
 Improvements are welcome as long as they provide significantly more value than burden to users of this library.
 This kind of thing is often subjective, so I suggest you open an issue for discussion first.